 Unsurprisingly, the instructor turns the narrative to their own personal poetry, reminding the class that what the visiting poet has done is not so impressive.
 This also solidifies the previous assumption that he/she might feel an amount of jealousy over the poet’s published work.

-In the fourth stanza the instructor is really trying to wrap up his/her speech, but seems to be unable to.
-The teacher explicitly says, that is enough talking “from me,” and announces that it is time for the”muse” to speak.
-This is another passive aggressive comment as it is clear the instructor does not really believe this person is inspirational or worth listening to.
+In the fourth stanza of Head of English, the instructor is really trying to wrap up his/her speech but seems to be unable to.
+The teacher explicitly says, that is enough talking “from me,” and announces that it is time for the ”muse” to speak.
+This is another passive-aggressive comment as it is clear the instructor does not really believe this person is inspirational or worth listening to.

 This section continues on as the instructor asks that his/her students make sure to take notes, but not too many as there is just an “essay / on the poet’s themes” due.